They say…

 The beer derives colour and character from dark roasted malt, pouring a rich deep ruby brown with a fine yellowish head.
 A smooth, winy, slightly woody and chocolatey aroma has notes of rich raisin-tinged malt.

 The palate is also full, smooth, rich and winy, but notably dry, balanced by roasted malt, more woodiness and generous hops lending herb and fruit notes.
 A long and warming finish has bitter herbs, chocolate, a burr of roast malt and tannic cherry-inflected wood.
-Overall it’s an example of how US craft brewers have reinterpreted endangered European styles with flair.
+Overall it’s an outstanding example of how US craft brewers have reinterpreted endangered European styles with flair.

 My notes are based on a 750ml bottle from Beer in San Francisco.